 Become a Dinner Donor for Our Shelters!

 Building Futures is always seeking Dinner Donors.
 Our shelters rely almost exclusively on caring community members like you to provide evening meals for shelter residents.
 This not only eases Building Futures’ budget, it’s also a great way for the community to show shelter residents that they care.
-Dinner cooks purchase, prepare, and deliver a balanced meal for 30 women and children and deliver it by 5:00 p.m. on their designated day.
+Dinner cooks cook at their own home and purchase, prepare, and deliver a balanced meal for 25 women and children and deliver it by 5:00 p.m. on their designated day to the San Leandro Shelter or the Alameda Midway Shelter.
 Why not involve your family, co-workers, club, or church group in donating a meal to one of Building Futures’ shelters?

 Administrative Support at Building Futures’ Main Office